 - if the customer doesn't renew his subscription (i.e. doesn't pay the related invoice), Cloudesire suspends the subscription instance and waits some days (the precise number is configurable in the platform) for the payment.
 If after this period the customer doesn't pay the invoice, Cloudesire destroys the application instance and the customer will no longer be able to access the application.

-During the lifetime of an active subscription, prices may be modified by their owners.
+During the lifetime of an active subscription, plans and extra resources of a product can be modified by the vendor.

-If a new invoice is generated for a subscription with an order duration window that is greater than the billing period (e.g.: a product with a yearly commitment but monthly billing), the prices applied are consistent for the entire order duration window.
+If a new invoice is generated for a subscription with an order duration window that is greater than the billing period (e.g.: a product with a yearly commitment but monthly billing), the prices applied are consistent for the entire order duration window (e.g.: the whole year).

 Platform Administrators, Vendors and Resellers can generate coupons for products or product plans.